-A week ago on Monday, 18 January 2011 was Blue Monday, officially the most depressing day of the year, or so we’re told.
-Mind you, it could have last Monday (25th) – no-one seems quite sure.
+A week ago on Monday 18 January it was Blue Monday, officially the most depressing day of the year, or so we’re told.
+Mind you, it could have been last Monday (25th) – no-one seems quite sure.
+This was written in 2011 – but not much has changed – the UK media still drags it out and dusts it off every January.

 As it happens I slipped up and forgot about both dates.
 On 18th I was busy exploring great things on the final week of our NLP Master Practitioner Certification Programme and clean forgot to do my bit by being miserable and supporting this new National Institution.
 And last Monday it just slipped my mind even though, along with their 6 million other listeners, I’d heard about it mid-week on the BBC Radio 4 Today Programme.
 Never mind, there’s always next year.

-Many others, including enthusiastic NLPers, will have a different response along the lines: “Hold on, which officials have announced this?
+So, to many NLPers having a day appointed by the new media as “the most depressing day of the year” is a bit of a challenge to their critical thinking.
+And not just to NLP users, either.
+And their response is along the lines: “Hold on, which officials have announced this?
 When did they announce it?
 On what basis have they made this pronouncement?
-Did they all agree?
+Is it backed by evidence or practise?
+Did all of the pundits agree?
 Is it true for everyone?”

-And these were questions which also occurred to me when I heard about it on the BBC Today Programme.
 So, as you do, I checked it on Google.
 And, true enough, a few minutes’ searching indicated that the “most depressing day” fact was being quoted very widely by UK national newspapers including the Daily Express, Daily Mail, Daily Mirror, The Independent, and The Guardian.
-It was also quoted by the BBC website and even by the Church of England and even a mental health charity has supported the myth: http://www.mentalhealth.org.uk/media/news-releases/news-releases-2009/13-january-2009/
+It was also quoted by the BBC website and even by the Church of England.
+Even a mental health charity has supported the myth: http://www.mentalhealth.org.uk/media/news-releases/news-releases-2009/13-january-2009/

 The first clue that things weren’t quite as official as we were being led to believe came from this Wikipedia article.
 Then I came across comments from Ben Goldacre, The Guardian’s Bad Science columnist and one of my favourite myth-busters.
 And then the Media Blog.